Neural-Systems-at-UIO/nutil/docs/introduction.rst

 **Which atlases are supported?**
 ---------------------------------

-Nutil supports brain-wide analysis using Quantifier as part of the QUINT workflow using the following atlases:
+Nutil supports analysis using Quantifier as part of the QUINT workflow using the following atlases:

 * Allen Mouse Brain Atlas Common Coordinate Framework version 3 (CCFv3) (delineations from 2017 or 2015).